 Open to medical students in years 3-4, primary care residents and physicians.
 Also open to other health care clinicians.
 Enrollment is limited to 24, to allow case-based teaching in small groups.

-NEW DATE - September 25 - October 13, 2017.
+September 24 - October 19, 2018.
+The exact date is not set but this will be the general timeframe.
 We expect this course to continue annually, as it has since 1982.
 It was formerly held in July.